-- There were no complaints received concerning this equipment or reported violations of SBSO policy §707 - Military Equipment. - An internal audit revealed that the two bomb squad vehicles were inadvertently omitted from previous inventories.
-These vehicles will be included in all subsequent reports. - Costs associated with this equipment are outlined in Lexipol Policy §707.4 Military Equipment Inventory and incorporated here by reference. - Quantities of this equipment are outlined in Lexipol Policy §707.4 Military Equipment Inventory and incorporated here by reference. - The Santa Barbara County Sheriff's Office intends to maintain sufficient stock of certain military equipment to maintain training standards and operational readiness.
+- There were no complaints received concerning this equipment or reported violations of SBSO policy §707 - Military Equipment. - An internal audit revealed that several PepperBall launchers were at the end of their service life and no longer deployable.
+These decommissioned launchers are being retained for parts only and will no longer be used operationally. - Costs associated with this equipment are outlined in Lexipol Policy §707.4 Military Equipment Inventory and incorporated here by reference. - Quantities of this equipment are outlined in Lexipol Policy §707.4 Military Equipment Inventory and incorporated here by reference. - The Santa Barbara County Sheriff's Office intends to maintain sufficient stock of certain military equipment to maintain training standards and operational readiness.
 The agency will routinely order replacement stock to maintain the levels of equipment enumerated in Lexipol §707.10 - Military Equipment Inventory.